understanding-search/maze-dataset/docs/paper/paper.md

 Parallelization is implemented via the `multiprocessing` module in the Python standard library, and parallel generation can be controlled via keyword arguments to the `MazeDataset.from_config()` function.

-## Relation to Existing Works {#relation-work}

-As mentioned in the introduction,
 ## Limitations of `maze-dataset` {#limitations}

 For simplicity, the package primarily supports mazes that are sub-graphs of a 2-dimensional rectangular lattice.
 Some support for higher-dimensional lattices is present, but not all output formats are adapted for higher dimensional mazes.
 [Implementation](#implementation-implementation)
 [Implementation](#implementation-implementation)

+# Usage in Research

+This package was originally built for the needs of the [@maze-transformer-github] project, which aims to investigate spatial planning and world models in autoregressive transformer models trained on mazes [@ivanitskiy2023structuredworldreps, @spies2024causalworldmodels].
+This project has also adapted itself to be useful for work on understanding the mechanisms by which recurrent convolutional and implicit networks [@fung2022jfb] solve mazes given a rasterized view [@knutson2024logicalextrapolation], and for this we match the output format of [@easy_to_hard].

+This package has also been utilized in work by other groups:

+- [@nolte2024multistep] use `maze-dataset` to compare the effectiveness of transformers trained with the MLM-$\mathcal{U}$ [@MLMU-kitouni2024factorization] multistep prediction objective against standard autoregressive training for multi-step planning on our maze task.

+- [@wang2024imperative] and [@chen2024iaimperative] use `maze-dataset` to study the effectiveness of imperative learning

 # Conclusion {#conclusion}

 The [`maze-dataset`](https://github.com/understanding-search/maze-dataset) library [@maze-dataset-github] introduced in this paper provides a flexible and extensible toolkit for generating, processing, and analyzing maze datasets.
 By supporting various procedural generation algorithms and conversion utilities, it enables the creation of mazes with customizable properties to suit diverse research needs.
 Planned improvements to the `maze-dataset` include adding more generation algorithms (such as Prim's algorithm [@jarnik-prim; @prim; @dijkstra-prim] and Kruskal's algorithm [@kruskal], among others [@mazegen_analysis]), adding the ability to augment a maze with an adjacency list to add "shortcuts" to the maze, and resolving certain limitations detailed in Section [Limitations](#limitations).
-Future work will make extensive use of this library to study interpretability and out-of-distribution generalization in autoregressive transformers [@maze-transformer-github], recurrent convolutional neural networks [@deepthinking], and implicit networks [@mckenzie2023faster; @fung2022jfb].

-# Acknowledgements {#acknowledgements}
+# Acknowledgements

 This work was partially supported by and many of the authors were brought together by AI Safety Camp and AI Safety Support.
 This work was partially funded by National Science Foundation awards DMS-2110745 and DMS-2309810.
+We are also grateful to LTFF and FAR Labs for hosting three of the authors for a Residency Visit, and to various members of FAR’s technical staff for their advice.
 We thank the Mines Optimization and Deep Learning group (MODL) for fruitful discussions.
-We also thank Michael Rosenberg for advice on Finite State Transducers.
+We also thank Michael Rosenberg for recommending the usage of Finite State Transducers for storing tokenizer validation information.

 # References